Marion Fiack

-Marion Fiack (born 13 October 1992 in Reims) is a French athlete, a specialist in the Pole vault.
+Marion Fiack (born 13 October 1992 in Reims), also known as Marion Sidea, is a French athlete, a specialist in the Pole vault.
 She holds the France record for this discipline with a vault of 4.71 m.
 She also holds the French junior record and French Under 23s record with vaults respectively of 4.36 m and 4.61 m.

 Biographie

 Youth

 Born at Reims into a family of athletes, including a grandfather who played professional basketball, Marion Fiack was, at first, primarily dedicated to the middle distance and combined events.

 First coached by Joël Mertz at Thionville, she won her first cap for France in 2009, at the European Youth Olympic Festival at Tampere.
 In 2010, she vaulted for the first time over 4 m in the pole vault by performing a vault of 4.12 m at Forbach, which was a regional record.
 She qualified for the 2010 World Junior Championships in Athletics at Moncton, but did not proceed past the qualifying rounds.

 In 2011, she left Lorraine to settle in Clermont-Ferrand.
 Trained by Philippe EncausseIt, she beat, on 10 December 2011, the French junior record with a vault of 4.36m in a competition won by the British woman, Holly Bradshaw, in front of Vanessa Boslak, who held the previous record.